bprager/mini-context-sphere/docs/pipeline.md

 uv run -m pipeline.cli export-sqlite --profile profile
 ```

-The CLI can start as stubs that log what they would do, then be filled in gradually.
+The CLI runs end-to-end: it loads markdown, upserts nodes into SQLite, and prepares FTS for fast runtime queries.
+AI steps are still optional and can be layered in.

 ______________________________________________________________________